 Deighton's individual struggle for spiritual survival is, of course, informed by his role as father in the collective unit which is his family.
 The demands of his "dependents" hinder Deighton's ability to exist in dreams, even as the status of father (or more precisely the idea of the patriarch) acts as an important component in some of those dreams.
-Up to now, this study has focused upon single (or divorced) men and their efforts to find some type of masculine validation as a means of stabilizing and strengthening a vision of self.
+Up to now, this study has focused upon single (or divorced) men and their

+4 If the above is at all overstated, it is only overstated insofar as it assumes an element of choice which does not clearly exist.
+In many ways, Deighton's spiritual dissolution is forced upon him by his wife, and by the "machine-force" of industry. efforts to find some type of masculine validation as a means of stabilizing and strengthening a vision of self.
 In Marshall's work, however, the close link between fatherhood and masculinity places emphasis on new and different aspects of the masculine assertion.
 Faced with the fear that their lives are meaningless, Guy, Moses, and others try to position themselves inside the grand narrative of masculine behaviour and to derive their own significance through their inclusion in an epic story.
-In both trilogies, isolation and invisibility motivate the protagonist's pursuit of masculine hallmarks like honour, glory, power and fame, in both trilogies, this pursuit ends badly.
+In both trilogies, isolation and invisibility motivate the protagonist's pursuit of masculine hallmarks like honour, glory, power and fame, in both trilogies, this pursuit ends badly